mruce/PROTOMAP/index.md

 ### Well - what does it mean exactly?
 First things first: Projection Mapping is a technique used to turn objects, often irregularly shaped, into a display surface for video projection.
 It means it can transform a physical object into a projection canvas and put life into it.
-Creating Mapping installations is hard - not only it requires artistic skills, but also tools and technical knowledge. **PROTOMAP** aims to solve most painful technical difficulties in the proces, lowering the threshold for creators.
+Creating Mapping installations is hard - not only it requires artistic skills, but also tools and technical knowledge. **PROTOMAP** aims to solve most painful technical difficulties in the process, lowering the threshold for creators.
 Specifically - using **PROTOMAP**, you don't need to worry about technical aspects and focus on creating beautiful content.

 ### But how does it work?
-From the creator point of view - you need to add webcams to your setup, run our software - and wait for calibration.
+From the creator's point of view - you need to add webcams to your setup, run our software - and wait for calibration.
 Right now **PROTOMAP** works with Unity - which means you can create a 3D scene based on a model you're displaying on, place projectors and cameras - and run **PROTOMAP**.
 That's when magic happens.

 More technically - calibration is a three-step process: